 These high rub densities near habitat edges and other linear features may be the result of bucks being influenced to make rubs every time they cross a habitat edge, but a majority of the rubs recorded in this study were parts of long rub-lines paralleling the habitat edges or were associated with staging areas into open food source habitat such as food plots.
 This suggests bucks are using these habitat edges as travel corridors or concentrated activity areas.
 Rub lines along the edge of or parallel to unmaintained roads or old skidder paths also were extremely common.
 For whatever reason, bucks appear to incorporate these linear features in their movement patterns.
 In addition, my detailed analysis of localized habitat diversity (the number of different habitat types in a given area) and hunter-collected deer observation rates display strong relationships.
 High localized habitat diversity usually goes hand-in-hand with high deer sighting rates by hunters.
 Highly diverse habitat also means many linear feet of habitat edge separating all those different habitat types.
 These results suggest hunting in locations with more habitat types and their associated edges has tangible benefit for hunters.

 In Part 2 of this article, we’ll look at the effect of topography and terrain features on rub density, then we’ll discuss how to plan your habitat management efforts to produce more predictable buck movements.

-Editor’s Note: Bryan Kinkel is one of the featured speakers at the upcoming QDMA National Convention and the Land & Wildlife Expo Seminar Series, where he’ll talk on buck movements relative to habitat type.
-Bryan is the owner of BSK Consulting, a wildlife and habitat consulting company.
+Editor’s Note: Bryan Kinkel of Tennessee is the owner of BSK Consulting, a wildlife and habitat consulting company.
 He specializes in small-land management, deer herd photo surveys and deer use of terrain and habitat.
-He is a sponsor member of QDMA and a regular contributor to Quality Whitetails magazine.